liferay/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/07-checkout-edit-files.markdown

 5. From the file's Edit screen, select the edited local file for upload.

 6. Click *Save and Check In*.
-In the popup that appears, select whether your change is a major or minor version, add any version notes that you need, and click *Save*.
+In the pop-up that appears, select whether your change is a major or minor version, add any version notes that you need, and click *Save*.